 All other user-created routes and linear disturbances within the recreation area are closed to public motor vehicle travel.

 Street-legal ATVs are prohibited on the Lees Ferry Access Road (AZ) and other paved roads in the Lees Ferry developed area (AZ).
 This closure is for visitor safety concerns and to protect habitat for threatened and endangered species immediately adjacent to the road.

-Designated shoreline areas are open only to conventional motor vehicles and street-legal ATVs with proper ORV permits.
+Designated Shoreline Access Areas are open only to conventional motor vehicles and street-legal ATVs with a permits.
 Some areas are closed to street-legal ATVs seasonally.
 Unpaved Designated Roads within SAA do not require a permit.
 Speed limits are 15 mph unless otherwise posted.

 There is no additional camping fee or permit required to camp in undeveloped backcountry areas, with some exceptions:

 Backcountry permits are required for all overnight stays in the Escalante District of Glen Canyon National Recreation Area.
 Obtain permits at the Escalante Interagency Visitor Center in the town of Escalante or at one of the entry trailheads.
 Day use does not require a backcountry permit, but please sign the trail register.

 Backcountry camping in the Orange Cliffs area of Glen Canyon National Recreation Area requires a permit from Canyonlands National Park.

 An off-road vehicle (ORV) is any motor vehicle designed for or capable of cross-country travel on or immediately over natural terrain.
 This includes a range of vehicle types: